 Manuscripts of articles submitted must comply with the scope of the journal and with the rules of manuscript submission for authors.

 The examination of articles determines their compliance with the basic requirements for the author's original articles in the National Psychological Journal, as presented at the website in the section "For Authors" as well as published in printed issues of the journal.
 Work with manuscripts is conducted in accordance with the Regulations on the manuscript examination by the National Psychological Journal.
 The examination is carried out within 5 days from the date of the article being received by the editorial office.
 If the article does not meet the requirements described in the "For Authors" section, the authors are invited to improve its design.
 All articles submitted to the editorial office are checked using the Anti-Plagiarism system for the presence of borrowings (see below).
+The Editorial Board reserves the right to reject any manuscript that editors believe does not uphold the subject, scientific level, and/or requirements for publication of the journal.

 Reviewing articles.
 The editorial board of the journal conducts an expert evaluation of the accepted manuscript by double anonymous ("blind") peer review.
 All articles are sent to reviewers without specifying information about the authors (anonymously).
 Authors do not receive information about reviewers.
 Manuscripts undergo a double independent review procedure.